-“It is a painful thing to look at your own trouble and know that you yourself and no one else has made it.”
+The Greek poet and playwright, Sophocles, said, “It is a painful thing to look at your own trouble and know that you yourself and no one else has made it.”

-So much of my life has been spent unintentionally blaming everything and everyone under the sun for things that haven’t gone right.
+So much of my life is spent blaming everything and everyone under the sun for things that haven’t gone right.
 Maybe it wasn’t always so obvious, but excuses for why I couldn’t accomplish something, why I wasn’t living a healthier life, why I wasn’t more successful, why I wasn’t where I wanted to be financially, why I didn’t feel fulfilled—it was always somebody else’s fault.
 I never outright blamed anybody, but I wasn’t taking responsibility either.

 I was alone on a wall and out of excuses.
 Every decision I made was the cause of reward or consequence, and I would be the only one responsible for making it to the summit or not.
 All of my choices impacted whether or not the wall would be a success.

 It was incredibly intimidating, but I couldn’t sit with those thoughts for long.
 I was more than halfway there and could have bailed at any point.
 But I had put in the work and told myself that I had to keep putting it in a little bit longer.
 Like everything in life, big goals require work and focus.